Note

 choice:

-This is what is being passed to the ColumnTransformer
+This is what is being passed to transform the different columns under the hood.

 We can notice it classified the columns “gender” and “assignment_category”